 - Provide a calendar or assignment page for noting homework, tests, projects, etc. Transfer this information to the family calendar.

-Structure for His Room
+Structure for their room

 - Use creative storage solutions.
 Try a door-hung shoe holder for action figures, games, or trading cards.
 Clay pots or tin cans can be decorated and neatly hold markers, crayons, or paint brushes.